Share:

 }

 Files are checked in priority order - first match per folder wins.
+Per-client overrides let you tune the read character limit for different AI clients.

 Setting Up Lineage MCP